jdolinay/pi-battery-widget/README.md

 to support The Red Reactor Raspberry Pi UPS, including accurate battery life modelling for charging and discharging profiles.

+Please visit https://github.com/Scally-H/RedReactor for more technical details and code examples.
+Please visit https://www.theredreactor.com for Info, News and Updates on our Kickstarter Launch!

 The C code executes the python code to configure and the read the battery voltage and current via the INA219 I2C device.